 With the option of credit sales getting converting into cash, your company need not bother about the liquidity issue that comes with credit sales.

 The cash that would have, otherwise, got locked up in unpaid bills, gets free quickly and the business operations can be undertaken.

 On the other hand, a single late payment of a bill can put the whole business at risk.

 Business Retains Control

 Instead of chasing the clients for payment, this method does not alter the relationship between the business and the customer.
 The seller gets money on payment of charges.
 And the buyer is satisfied due to a longer credit period.

 Bill discounting would increase working capital.
 That may result in business growth.

 How to Choose the correct Lending Institution

 There are many Invoice Financing or Factoring institutions in India.
 The variety of services they provide is huge.
-With them considering a lot many factors, such as buyer’s profile, his credit score, location, duration and amount of the invoices.
+With them considering a lot many factors, such as the buyer’s profile, his credit score, location, duration, and amount of the invoices.
 It makes sense that you also conduct careful research before choosing the correct Payment Banks for your business and invoices.
 Here are the points to consider: